Model-Independent Learning of Quantum Phases of Matter with Quantum Convolutional Neural Networks

 We tackle the classification task by training an $N$-qubit QCNN that acts on an infinite system (Fig.~\ref{fig:qcnn}b).
 We choose the number of readout qubits at the fully connected layer to be $\ceil*{\log_2M}$ and associate each phase with a bitstring label $s\in\{1,2,\cdots,M\}$.
-The probability for each bitstring $\ket{s}$ is interpreted as the probability of the phase predicted by the QCNN.
-The prediction is then made by selecting the phase with the largest probability.
+The probability for each bitstring $\ket{s}$ is interpreted as the QCNN's confidence score for that phase, and the prediction is the phase with the largest probability.
 A quantum phase transition is marked by the change of the label with the highest probability.
-This is in sharp contrast to the original QCNN considered in Ref.~\cite{cong:2019}, where the QCNN produces an order parameter that vanishes for one phase and is non-zero for the other phases.
+This contrasts the original QCNN considered in Ref.~\cite{cong:2019}, which produces an order parameter that vanishes for one phase and is non-zero for the other phases.

-\textit{\textbf{Model-independent training.---}}To train an $N$-qubit QCNN, we make use of the stability of the quantum phases under finite-depth symmetric quantum circuits.
+\textit{\textbf{Model-independent training.---}}To train an $N$-qubit QCNN, we use the stability of the quantum phases under finite-depth symmetric quantum circuits.
 Two ground states $\ket{\psi_1}, \ket{\psi_2}$ belong to the same phase if and only if they are related by a finite-depth local quantum circuit $ \ket{\psi_1}\sim\prod_k \hat U^{(k)}\ket{\psi_2}, $ where $\hat U = \prod_k \hat U^{(k)}$ is a product of layers of local unitaries that can be continuously connected to the identity~\cite{gu:2010,zeng:2015}.
 When the system has certain symmetries, $\hat U$ needs to be symmetric as well.